swdayu/howtos/lua/README.md

 - Lua allows multiple assignments, "varlist = explist"
 - First, the list of values is adjusted to the length of the varialbes
 - Extra values are thrown away, or nil values are appended to the tail
-- if the explist ends with a function call, all values are counted (except the call is enclosed in parentheses)
+- If the explist ends with a function call, all values are counted (except the call is enclosed in parentheses)

-Lua extra code
+Extra examples
 ```lua
 -- dumb varaible `_`
 function foo()
   return 1, 2, 3, 4, 5, 6, 7
 end